CMP Summer Workshop

 Is housing offered?

-A. Yes, this option is available.
-Sessions begin at 8:30 a.m. and last until 9:00 p.m. in the evening so please plan accordingly.
+A. Yes; however, keep in mind, sessions typically begin at 8:00 a.m. and last until 9:00 p.m. in the evening (except for the last workshop day which ends at 4:00 p.m.).
 An exact schedule is emailed to you a week prior to the workshop.

 A. Please bring the following: